j1gy45u/j1gy45u.github.io/projects.md

 ## [Imgrerite](https://github.com/cheesemaafia/Imgrerite)

-- A command-line tool to hide and reveal information inside images
+- A command-line tool to hide and reveal information inside images, works for both PNG and JPG file formats